un-pogaz/Now-Playing-in-Texts/readme.txt

 -------------------------
 Installation Instructions

-Place the "Now Playing in texts.lua" file in the corresponding folder and restart VLC or reload plugin extensions.
+Place the "Now Playing in Texts.lua" file in the corresponding folder and restart VLC or reload plugin extensions.

 Linux:
 Current User: ~/.local/share/vlc/lua/extensions/